pimutils/mates.rs/README.md

 ## Installation

 You need to have Rust nightly and Cargo installed.

-Just run ``cargo build`` to get a binary which only depends on a working ``grep`` command in your path.
+1. Clone this repository, `cd` to it.
+2. Run `cargo build --release`.
+You could omit the release-flag, but then mates would run awfully slow.
+3. The resulting binary is in `./target/release/` (`./target/` if you built without the release-flag), and depends on a Rust installation on your system, and `grep` in your `PATH`.

 ## Usage